 This is a big mistake for an older woman or man as they age.

 I have no medical training.
 I’m a senior clinical psychologist.
-However, I do know that there is concrete, helpful medical interventions that make a huge difference in the lives of older couples.
-It enables them to expand their choices of sexual activities for those who are post-menopausal.
+However, I do know that there are concrete, helpful medical interventions that make a huge difference in the lives of older couples.
+Medical and psychological help expands the choices of sexual activities for women who are post-menopausal and older men.

 It’s even more important when issues such as heart disease, a recent heart attack or the side effects of vascular disease impact erection, sex drive, or blood flow that enables men to become firm or women to reach an orgasm.